Oswaldo Cabrera Player Props: Yankees vs. Angels

-After hitting .243 with two doubles, a walk and five RBI in his past 10 games, Oswaldo Cabrera and the New York Yankees take on the Los Angeles Angels (who will hand the ball to Jose Suarez) at 7:05 PM ET on Tuesday.
+On Wednesday, Oswaldo Cabrera (.243 batting average in his past 10 games, with two doubles, a walk and five RBI) and the New York Yankees play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+First pitch is at 7:05 PM ET.

 Oswaldo Cabrera Game Info & Props vs. the Angels